inet-framework/inet/doc/src/users-guide/ch-environment.rst

 Ground Models
 -------------

-In inter-vehicle simulations the terrain has profound effects on signal propagation.
+In inter-vehicle simulations, the terrain has profound effects on signal propagation.
 For example, vehicles on the opposite sides of a mountain cannot directly communicate with each other.

 A ground model describes the 3D surface of the terrain.
-Its main purpose is to compute a position on the surface underneath an particular position.
+Its main purpose is to compute a position on the surface underneath a particular position.

 INET contains the following built-in ground models implemented as OMNeT++ simple modules:

--  :ned:`FlatGround` is a trivial model which provides a flat surface parallel to the XY plane at a certain height.
+-  :ned:`FlatGround` is a trivial model that provides a flat surface parallel to the XY plane at a certain height.

--  :ned:`OsgEarthGround` is a more realistic model (based on ) which provides a terrain surface.
+-  :ned:`OsgEarthGround` is a more realistic model (based on ) that provides a terrain surface.

 .. _ug:sec:environment:geographic-coordinate-system-models: